abbiyanaila/bostonhousing.sklearn/README.md

 ## Run
 In a terminal or command window, navigate to the notebook directory and run one of the following commands:

-`iris.ipynb`
+`bostonhousing.ipynb`

 This will open the Jupyter Notebook software and project file in your browser.

-You can also open the files of python, I use pycharm to bring forward sintaks from `iris.ipynb` to `predic.py` and `train.py`, in those files I use argparse Python standard library, so we can call the parsing argument in the command-line.
+You can also open the files of python, I use pycharm to bring forward sintaks from `bostonhousing.ipynb` to `predic.py` and `train.py`, in those files I use argparse Python standard library, so we can call the parsing argument in the command-line.

 ## General Documentation
 To running predic.py :